arendst/Tasmota/README.md

 - [x] Add Feature to Load Config
 - [x] Add Log Info
 - [x] Complete all the language files with keys
+- [ ] Add support for Neo Pixel
+- [ ] Add support for other devices supported by Tasmota
 - [ ] Optimize code to reduce Flash and RAM

 ## Modifications to Sonoff-Tasmota ##